-- " Significant deviations from the trend set out in the resolution plan could trigger a downgrade of DCL's BCA, which, in turn, could lead to a downgrade of the bank's long-term deposit and senior unsecured ratings. - " Any evidence from the guarantor States, or from the national or European resolution authorities that additional government support would not be provided or would be provided under conditions detrimental to unsecured investors could also likely result in a downgrade of the bank's long-term deposit and senior unsecured ratings.
+- " Significant deviations from the trend set out in the run off plan would trigger a downgrade of DCL's BCA, which, in turn, could lead to a downgrade of the bank's long-term deposit and senior unsecured ratings. - " Any evidence from the guarantor States, or from the national or European resolution authorities that additional government support would not be provided or would be provided under conditions detrimental to unsecured investors could also likely result in a downgrade of the bank's long-term deposit and senior unsecured ratings.

 This publication does not announce a credit rating action.
-For any credit ratings referenced in this publication, please see the ratings tab on the issuer/entity page on www.moodys.com for the most updated credit rating action information and rating history.
+For any credit ratings referenced in this publication, please see the issuer/deal page on https://ratings.moodys.com for the most updated credit rating action information and rating history.